-Praised as “extraordinarily moving,” and “imaginatively constructed,” this debut novel (Nan A. Talese/Doubleday) is available for pre-order now.
+Acclaimed as “extraordinarily moving,” and “imaginatively constructed,” this debut novel (Nan A. Talese/Doubleday) is now available at bookstores, libraries, and online

 Click on the image to enlarge in gallery/ slideshow view.
 Captions below the images are quotes from the book.